Abhinav-Kotta/Tabla-Tuner/README.md

 - Browser microphone access needs a secure context and explicit permission.
 - The photo detector is designed for a complete, mostly overhead head image; unclear images should surface a retry message instead of guessing silently.
+- The displayed note label is a communication aid, not a replacement for the selected target.
+Change the target note explicitly when tuning to a different tonic.

 ## Pointers